 The Girl Who Became the Wife

-Mary Todd was born on December 13, 1818, to a wealthy and influential Kentucky family.
+Mary Ann Todd Smith, was born on December 13, 1818, in Lexington, Kentucky, to a wealthy and influential Kentucky family.
+She dropped the name Ann after her younger sister, Ann Todd Smith, was born, and did not use the name Todd after marrying.
 Her father, Robert Smith Todd — a plantation owner and slaveholder — served as an officer in the War of 1812 as well as in the Kentucky legislature .
 Ironically, he was intellectually opposed to the institution of slavery and supported the then-popular idea that Blacks should be “repatriated” to Liberia .
+Her mother Eliza Parker Todd was a local girl, raised to be conventional, well mannered and trained to manage a slave-holding household.
+She bore seven children in twelve years.
+Elizabeth, Frances, Levi, Mary, Ann, Robert and George.

-Because of his prominent standing in the community, Robert Smith Todd entertained often, and Mary grew up surrounded by important individuals; one such being the noted statesman Henry Clay, famous for brokering important deals such as the Missouri Compromise (an agreement made in 1820 that temporarily resolved the issue of whether or not slavery should be allowed in new territories aquired by the US), as well as the Compromise Tariff, which helped end the Nullification Crisis that was threatening early American unity.
+Because of his prominent standing in the community, Robert Smith Todd entertained often, and Mary as a young woman grew up surrounded by important individuals; one such being the noted statesman Henry Clay, famous for brokering important deals such as the Missouri Compromise (an agreement made in 1820 that temporarily resolved the issue of whether or not slavery should be allowed in new territories aquired by the United States), as well as the Compromise Tariff, which helped end the Nullification Crisis that was threatening unity in early United States society .

 Todd also hewed to the unpopular principle that well-read women made better wives; accordingly, he offered all of his daughters a classical education.
-Mary was eager to learn, and went farther with her studies than any of her sisters.
+The future First Lady was eager to learn, and went farther with her studies than any of her sisters.
 Her learning would later allow her to in turn help Abraham Lincoln with his entree into Illinois politics.

-As a daughter of the South, Mary was at least partially raised by house slaves.
+As a young woman from the South, Mary was at least partially raised by house slaves.
 A Black woman remembered only as “Mammy Sally” proved to be influential in Mary’s development, as she was most likely very involved in the process raising her.

 One especially influential event occurred when Mary witnessed Sally feeding a runaway slave.
 Although Mary wanted to help, Sally told her that the man in question would not be able to trust a white woman .
 Torn between her loyalty to her family and her love for Mammy Sally, Mary eventually decided to keep quiet about the incident.
 It would not be the last time in her life that she was pulled between opposing ideas.